 If someone cannot afford our adoption fee, then they cannot afford to get a free kitten from somewhere and get it spayed or neutered; our adoption fee is less than HALF what someone would pay to get a cat spayed and given its first shots.

 It is also our hope that, before adoption, careful consideration be given to the long-term commitment of cat ownership.
 A cat can live for 20 years, and during that time its needs may not change very much, but a person’s needs very well might.
-Before adoption occurs, the implications regarding living arrangements (e.g. the need for pet-friendly tenancies) and travel arrangements should be thought out in addition to the financial impact of cat ownership.
+Before adoption occurs, the implications regarding living arrangements (e.g. the need for pet-friendly tenancies) and succession planning should be thought out in addition to the financial impact of cat ownership.